-Tulip 'Lady Jane' is quite short but makes a striking impact with its lovely color combination: rosy red with white margins on the outside, snow-white on the inside.
+Tulip 'Lady Jane' is quite short but makes a striking impact with its lovely color combination: rosy red with white margins on the outside, and snow-white on the inside.
 The completely opened flower forms a star during the sunny hours.
-Wet, windy weather during its flowering period in mid spring will have little effect on 'Lady Jane'!
+Wet, windy weather during its flowering period in mid-spring will have little effect on 'Lady Jane'!

-Award-winning Tulip 'Tubergen's Gem' is incredibly beautiful with its striking color combination: rhodonite red with sulphur-yellow margins on the outside, canary yellow on the inside.
+Award-winning Tulip 'Tubergen's Gem' is incredibly beautiful with its striking color combination: rhodonite red with sulfur-yellow margins on the outside, and canary yellow on the inside.
 The completely opened flower forms a star during the sunny hours.
 A lovely sight!
-Wet, windy weather during its flowering period in mid spring, will have little effect on this gem!
+Wet, windy weather during its flowering period in mid-spring, will have little effect on this gem!
 Growing up to 10 inches tall (25 cm), this tulip naturalizes easily and will come back year after year!

 Such a delicate beauty!
 Tulipa humilis 'Alba Coreulea Oculata' is so refined with its goblet-shaped white flowers with pointed petals and their deep blue heart!
 A real delight in the garden with its starry flowers opening to expose their steel-blue heart in full sun!
 Quite short, this gem still makes a striking impact!
 Flowering in early-mid spring, this small but spectacular tulip grows up 4-6 inches tall (10-15 cm) and naturalizes easily